-All surface waters of the State are either classified as Class A or B, with the majority of waters being Class B. DES maintains a list that includes a narrative description of all the legislative classified waters.
+All surface waters of the State are either classified as Class A or B, with the majority of waters being Class B. NHDES maintains a list that includes a narrative description of all the legislative classified waters.
 Designated uses represent the uses that a waterbody should support.
 As indicated below, State statute RSA 485-A:8 is quite general with regards to designated uses for New Hampshire surface waters.

-Classification Designated Uses as described in RSA 485-A:8

-Class A These are generally of the highest quality and are considered potentially usable for water supply after adequate treatment.
-Discharge of sewage or wastes is prohibited to waters of this classification acceptable for fishing, swimming and other recreational purposes, and, after adequate treatment, for use as water supplies
+Classification Designated Uses as described in RSA 485-A:8 Class A These are generally of the highest quality and are considered potentially usable for water supply after adequate treatment.
+Discharge of sewage or wastes is prohibited to waters of this classification Class B Of the second highest quality, these waters are considered acceptable for fishing, swimming and other recreational purposes, and, after adequate treatment, for use as water supplies